Hannah Palmer Flaunts Major Cleavage And Underboob In ‘Malibu Barbie’ Bikini

-Popularity seems to be on the up for Maxim model, Hannah Palmer.
+Popularity seems to be on the up for Maxim model Hannah Palmer.

 On April 23, the Arizona-born sensation updated her Instagram.
 Fans are getting an eye-popping display.
 With a caption that suggests today is about being a “Malibu Barbie,” Hannah appears to be putting her money where her mouth is.